SiliconLabsSoftware/bluetooth_applications/bluetooth_hid_keyboard/README.md

 5. Build and flash the project to your device.

-**Note:**
+> [!NOTE]
+>

-- A bootloader needs to be flashed to your board if the project starts from the "Bluetooth - SoC Empty" project, see [Bootloader](https://github.com/SiliconLabs/bluetooth_applications/blob/master/README.md#bootloader) for more information.
+> - A bootloader needs to be flashed to your board if the project starts from the "Bluetooth - SoC Empty" project, see [Bootloader](https://github.com/SiliconLabs/bluetooth_applications/blob/master/README.md#bootloader) for more information.

+---

 ## HID Introduction ##